-Having too little sperm in your semen is known as oligospermia; having no sperm at all is known as azoospermia.
+Possible issues: Having too little sperm in your semen is known as oligospermia; having no sperm at all is known as azoospermia.

-Poor sperm motility, diagnosed when there’s a low percentage of motile sperm, is known as asthenospermia/asthenozoospermia.
+Possible issues: Poor sperm motility, diagnosed when there’s a low percentage of motile sperm, is known as asthenospermia/asthenozoospermia.

-This shape is important because it impacts a sperm’s ability to travel to and penetrate an egg.
-Poor sperm morphology, as evidenced by a low percentage of normal sperm, is known as teratozoospermia.
+Possible issues: Poor sperm morphology, as evidenced by a low percentage of normal sperm, is known as teratozoospermia.

 The test can be done in a fertility clinic or urologist’s office, or can be done from the comfort and privacy of home with a mail-in sperm testing kit, like we offer.
 The results of your semen analysis will tell you which of your sperm parameters are normal, and which (if any) are abnormal.
 The Legacy semen analysis report also includes personalized recommendations for sperm improvement, based on your lifestyle.